bbauska/W3Cx-5of5/README.md

   style="width:5%"
   title="Plunker logo"
   alt="Plunker logo." />
-<a href="https://plnkr.co/">Plunker</a> allows us to work online with separate
+<a href="https://plnkr.co/" target="_blank" rel="noopener noreferrer">Plunker</a>
-files.
+allows us to work online with separate files.
 So, when we have no choice but to use separate files, we might use this tool.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 12. snapshot of a plunker example (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">